-Effectiveness of SEND support during lockdown dependent on pre-Covid relationships
+5 Effectiveness of SEND support during lockdown dependent on pre-Covid relationships experience for those who enjoyed learning at their own pace.

 Ofsted also released a briefing on SEND provision during the pandemic.
 As with mainstream pupils, the experiences of children with SEND was a mixed bag.